How do I add a Puzzle?

 Enter the number of pieces as displayed on the box.

-NOTE - if the piece count is a multi-puzzle box, please enter the piece count of the largest puzzle in the box.
-You will then get the option to list the individual puzzles and their respective piece counts in the Special Features field when the multi-puzzle is selected.
-See here for: "How to enter a Multi-puzzle"
+NOTE - multi-puzzle boxes: If the puzzle box contains multiple puzzles, enter the piece count of the largest puzzle in the box.
+You will then be given an option to list individual puzzles and their respective piece counts in the Special Features field when the multi-puzzle is selected.
+See the "How to enter a Multi-puzzle" guide for more details.

 Barcode on the box *